RcrofM/LainKernel/docs/README.md

 ---

-**SecureOS Kernel v1.0** - A demonstration of fundamental operating system concepts with security in mind.
+**LainKernel v1.0** - A demonstration of fundamental operating system concepts with security in mind.